Editor’s note: This review was originally published on April 20, 2014, as part of our Tribeca Film Festival coverage.

 Four years later, Caleb is a fifth year senior attempting to figure out the rest of his life – a daunting prospect even in the best of times, but one made even more horrible (and, yes, hilarious) by his screeching wacko of a girlfriend (Kate McKinnon, who must have prepared for her role by watching a lot of Keeping Up With the Kardashians, and yes, that’s a compliment).
 A chance encounter sparks something in Caleb – he needs to get the team back together and win one more championship – and he sets about doing just that, in mock-epic style.

-Intramural quite effectively sends up just about every sports film trope and tradition that litter the genre – a long-form “crazy coaching” sequence is utterly inspired and features some of the film’s very best gags – while still maintaining a clear narrative and even a juicy slice of heart.
-Much of that sweetness is due to Jake Lacy, who has done a fine job cultivating a funny everyman persona over the course of his still-new career – first as surrogate Jim on The Office, earlier this year in Obvious Child, and now here in Intramural.
+Balls Out quite effectively sends up just about every sports film trope and tradition that litter the genre – a long-form “crazy coaching” sequence is utterly inspired and features some of the film’s very best gags – while still maintaining a clear narrative and even a juicy slice of heart.
+Much of that sweetness is due to Jake Lacy, who has done a fine job cultivating a funny everyman persona over the course of his still-new career – first as surrogate Jim on The Office, later in Obvious Child, recently in Girls, and now here in Intramural.
 This guy is the epitome of amiable, and his low-key charm and stellar comedic timing are consistently pleasing to watch (and, really, just plain nice).